mattparko/liberty-workshop/05_exercise4.md

 ```

 #### Stretch Goal
 You should now have two Liberty applications running in the same namespace.
-Set up a new route that splits incoming traffic between the two application, effectively simulating a blue-green deployment.
+Set up a new route that splits incoming traffic between the two applications, effectively simulating a blue-green deployment.
 Name the route whatever you would like and weight the traffic to each application version however you see fit.

 __Hint:__ use the OpenShift web console for this one, and make sure you are in the "Administrator" view (i.e. not the "Developer" view).